OpenSourceJesus/HolyBlender/README.md

 UnityToUnreal and UnityToBevy translates a Unity project to an Unreal or bevy project respectively.
 KritaToBlender is a tool that can be run in Krita to export the current document to Blender so that the content can be animated.

-MakeBlenderPlugin.py (part of the BlenderPlugin tool) provides an interface in Blender for using the tools of this project.
-The BlenderPlugin can also run C# scripts on Blender objects and export the scene and any attached scripts to Unity.
-Currently, KritaToBlender can't be used from BlenderPlugin.
+MakeBlenderPlugin.py (part of the BlenderPlugin tool) provides an interface in Blender for using the tools of this project (KritaToBlender can't be used from BlenderPlugin yet).
+It can also export from Blender to Unity, Unreal, and bevy.
+Additionally, BlenderPlugin can attach Unity C# scripts (Blender text blocks) to Blender objects and run the scripts.

 # Installation
 Inside the terminal program on your computer, type or copy and paste 'cd ~' and press the Enter key to change directory to your account folder.
 Then run (type or copy and paste the following and then press Enter) 'git clone https://github.com/OpenSourceJesus/Unity2Many --depth=1' to download the files and folders of this project to the current folder (your account folder).
 Note that these installation steps except for the first step require internet connection.